aspose-total-cloud/Aspose.Total-Products/total/en/ruby/conversion/pps-to-xltm/_index.md

 ---title: Convert PowerPoint to XLTM, PPS to XLTM FREE Converter or Ruby SDKdescription: Free Conversion of PPS to XLTM by using Ruby Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---